khannasarthak/khannasarthak.github.io/_posts/2017-06-30-Python-Reference.md

 categories: coding
 ---

-###Python Reference

 Tips/ reference for using python to solve coding challenges on leetcode and such.
 Will contain simple/ usefull tips.
+Will be updated frequently.

 ---

-* Use to print list with " ", or anyother separated between elements of the list
+Use to print list with " ", or any other separater between elements of the list
 ```python
 b = (" ".join(b))
 ```